 18. Break down a day in the life of your user persona.

 To help think like your persona, it can be helpful to imagine what a day in their life is like.
 An easy way to illustrate a daily or weekly routine is by using a timeline infographic.
 You can use icons to illustrate the different activities they do or obstacles they face.

-Like Monica Miller did in the user persona example below, you can impart a lot of information in a rather small package.
+Like Monica Miller did in the user persona example below, you can impart much information in a rather small package.

 19. Present all personas guides on one page for easy comparison.

 Comparing the similarities and differences between your personas can be helpful when creating your marketing plan.
-You can make comparison easy by showing your personas on one comparison sheet (or even a comparison infographic).
+You can make comparisons easily by showing your personas on one comparison sheet (or even a comparison infographic).

 In this user persona example, they presented all three personas on one graphic.
-You can compare each aspect in a matter of milliseconds, instead of swapping screens or shuffling papers.
+You can compare each aspect in milliseconds instead of swapping screens or shuffling papers.

 20. Summarize each user persona with a few keywords.

 What drives each of your user personas?
 Try and summarize them in a few powerful keywords.

 These user persona examples come from our friends at Mailchimp.
 I can confidently say they are my favorite in this roundup.